Skip to main content

 Usage Example

 In this example we will use HINT for the hierarchical forecast task, a multivariate regression problem with aggregation constraints.
 The aggregation constraints can be compactcly represented by the summing matrix S[i][b]\mathbf{S}_{[i][b]}, the Figure belows shows an example.
+In this example we will make coherent predictions for the TourismL dataset.
+Outline:

 1. Import packages